Molly Craig

 Molly Kelly (née Craig, died January 2004) was an Australian Martu Aboriginal woman, known for her escape from the Moore River Native Settlement in 1931 and subsequent 1600 km trek home with her half-sister Daisy Kadibil (née Burungu) and cousin Gracie Cross (née Fields).
-She was a member of the Stolen Generations, which were part-white, part-Aboriginal children forcibly removed from their families by the Australian government.
-Her story was the inspiration for the book Follow the Rabbit-Proof Fence and the film Rabbit-Proof Fence.
+She was a member of the Stolen Generations, who were part-white, part-Aboriginal children forcibly removed from their families by the Australian government.
+Her story was the inspiration for the book Follow the Rabbit-Proof Fence written by her daughter Doris Pilkington Garimara and its 2002 film adaptation Rabbit-Proof Fence.